Three-Round 2018 NFL Mock Draft: Patriots find QB in Round 2, Giants land a RB in Round 3

 65. Buffalo Bills (from CLE)

-Frank Ragnow, C, Arkansas.
-The Bills get their long-term Eric Wood replacement
+Martinas Rankin, G/C, Mississippi State.
+The Bills get their long-term Eric Wood replacement.

 66. New York Giants